HCL Z Abend Investigator

 - The Z Abend Investigator VS Code extension connectivity to the host is similar to using

-the Z Common Components (ZCC) server
+the Z Common Components (ZCC) server:

 - Assumes knowledge of how to install and configure

-the Z Common Components server
+the Z Common Components server.

-- ZCC must use the AT-TLS feature when configuring TLS support
+- ZCC must use the AT-TLS feature when configuring TLS support.

-VS Code extension requirements
+VS Code requirements

 - VS Code